Which of the following characteristics is most commonly associate... | Study Prep in Pearson+

 1

-Identify the morphology and staining characteristics of Escherichia coli (E. coli).
-E. coli is known to be a Gram-negative bacterium, which means it does not retain the crystal violet stain and appears pink/red after Gram staining.
+Step 1: Identify the genus Pseudomonas and recall its general characteristics.
+Pseudomonas species are known to be Gram-negative bacteria, which means they do not retain the crystal violet stain during Gram staining and appear pink/red under a microscope.

-Recognize the shape of E. coli.
-It is a rod-shaped bacterium (bacillus), not spiral-shaped or cocci (spherical).
+Step 2: Understand the metabolic traits of Pseudomonas.
+They are aerobic organisms, meaning they require oxygen for growth, and they are oxidase-positive, indicating the presence of cytochrome c oxidase enzyme involved in the electron transport chain.

-Understand the metabolic properties of E. coli.
-It is a facultative anaerobe that ferments lactose, which is a key biochemical characteristic used in clinical microbiology to differentiate it from other Gram-negative rods.
+Step 3: Recognize the morphology of Pseudomonas.
+They are rod-shaped (bacilli), which helps differentiate them from cocci (spherical bacteria).

 Watch next